Aih-3-2 1.9

 following exposure to rabies virus in those given intradermal rabies vaccine.
 5,6 For

-these two reasons it is strongly recommended that either the IM or SC route be used
+it is strongly recommended that either the IM or SC route be used

 for pre-exposure prophylaxis for potential future exposures to rabies virus.